-Monitoring Location Type Monitoring Location Name ^[1] Monitoring Location Description Influent INF-001 through INF- n (where n is a sequential number above 001) A point in the extraction system immediately prior to the treatment unit.
-Effluent EFF-001 through EFF- n (where n is a sequential number above 001) A point in the discharge line immediately following treatment and before the effluent joins or is diluted by any other waste stream, water body, or other substance. ^[2] Receiving RSW-001U through RSW-nU (where n is a sequential number above 001) ^[3] A point 50 feet upstream from the point of discharge into the receiving water or, if access is limited, the first accessible point upstream. ^[4] Water RSW-001D through RSW- n D (where n is a sequential number above 001) ^[3] A point 50 feet downstream from the point of discharge into the receiving water or, if access is limited, the first accessible point downstream. ^[4] Reclaimed Water REC-001through REC- n (where n is a sequential number above 001) A point immediately prior to reclamation. ^[5]
+Monitoring Location Type Monitoring Location Name ^[1] Monitoring Location Description Influent INF-001 through INF- n (where n is a sequential number above 001) A point in each extraction system immediately prior to any treatment unit.
+Effluent EFF-001 through EFF- n (where n is a sequential number above 001) A point in each discharge line immediately following treatment and before the effluent joins or is diluted by any other wastewater or water body.
+[2] Reclaimed Water REC-001through REC- n (where n is a sequential number above 001) A point in each discharge line following treatment and immediately prior to reclamation. ^[5] Receiving RSW-001U through RSW- n U (where n is a sequential number above 001) ^[3] A point 50 feet upstream from each point of discharge into the receiving water or, if access is limited, the first accessible point upstream. ^[4] Water RSW-001D through RSW-nD (where n is a sequential number above 001) ^[3] A point 50 feet downstream from each point of discharge into the receiving water or, if access is limited, the first accessible point downstream. ^[4]

-The previous order used the monitoring location names as follows: INF-001, EFF-001; RSW-001U, RSW-001D, and REU-001.
+The previous order used the following monitoring location names: INF-001, EFF-001, RSW-001U, RSW-001D, and REU-001.
+This Order accounts for the potential for individual facilities to have more than one treatment system and discharge location.

-- [2] If discharge is to a storm drain prior to reaching the receiving water, the monitoring location shall be a point before the discharge commingles with storm drain water. - [3] If there is only one discharge outfall, the Discharger should use the names RSW-001U and RSW-001D.
-Otherwise, the Discharger should use RSW-001U and RSW-001D for Discharge Point No. 001, RSW-002U and RSW-002D for Discharge Point No. 002, and so on. - [4] A Discharger that cannot safely access receiving water within 50 feet of the outfall may collect samples at the nearest safe alternative location after receiving written Executive Officer concurrence.
-Upstream receiving water monitoring is not required where there is no upstream receiving water. - [5] Not applicable if no effluent is reclaimed or if a monitoring location upstream of Monitoring Location REC-n is Monitoring Location EFF-n.
+- [2] If the effluent is discharged to a storm drain prior to reaching the receiving water, the monitoring location shall be a point before the effluent commingles with storm drain water. - [3] If there is only one outfall, the Discharger shall use the names RSW-001U and RSW-001D.
+Otherwise, the Discharger shall use RSW-001U and RSW-001D for Discharge Point No. 001, RSW-002U and RSW-002D for Discharge Point No. 002, and so on. - [4] A Discharger that cannot safely access receiving water within 50 feet of the outfall may collect samples at the nearest safe alternative location after receiving written Executive Officer concurrence.
+Upstream receiving water monitoring is not required where there is no upstream receiving water. - [5] This monitoring location is unnecessary if no effluent is reclaimed or if the effluent at Monitoring Location EFF-n would be the same as the effluent at Monitoring Location REC-n.